-Of the three (Hvar, Korčula and Brač), Hvar is the standout, specifically for affluent retirees, the superyacht community, and HENRYs (high earners, not rich yet) looking for residency by investment property.
+Of the three (Hvar, Korčula, and Brač), Hvar stands out, specifically for affluent retirees, the superyacht community, and HENRYs (high earners, not rich yet) looking for residency by investment property.

 Along with Hvar’s crystal-clear waters, dense pine forests, incredible peaks, and some of the best stargazing in Europe, it’s one of the Adriatic’s most fashionable superyacht communities.

-Hvar’s Hula Hula Beach along with Stipanska Beach on nearby Marinkovac Island are known for their dynamic nightlife during the summer.
+Hvar’s Hula Hula Beach and Stipanska Beach on nearby Marinkovac Island are known for their dynamic nightlife during the summer.